vmware-archive/node-examples/function-execution/README.md

 ## Review of the Example Code

 ### Server Configuration
-Prior to starting the Node.js GemFire client, a server side function is compiled and deployed to the server.
-See startGemFire.sh script for example of building and deploying a function.
+Prior to starting the Node.js GemFire client, a server-side function is compiled and deployed to the server.
+See the `startGemFire` script for an example of building and deploying a function.

-All server side functions are written in Java and must follow the GemFire API.
-The following example function is extremely simple, it sums the data in the test region then returns the sum to the client.
+All server-side functions are written in Java and must follow the GemFire API.
+The following example function is extremely simple; it sums the data in the test region then returns the sum to the client.

-Example function is at src/com/vmware/example/SumRegion.java
+The example function is in the file `src/com/vmware/example/SumRegion.java`.

 ```java
 package com.vmware.example;